uvarc/rc-website/content/userinfo/ivy/overview.md

 A virtual machine (VM) is a computing instance dedicated to your project.
 Multiple users can sign into a single VM.

-Virtual machines come in two platforms, CentOS7 Linux and Windows Server 2012R2.
+Virtual machines come in two platforms, *CentOS 7 Linux* and *Windows Server 2012R2*.
 Each platform is available in three instance types.
 Refer to the grid below for specifics.

 {{% callout %}}
 <p>Note that Windows VMs only support concurrent access by 2 users at a time.</p>